 "As a purchasing agent I was very limited to what I was able to do beyond my capability," Rice said.
-"I converted to a contract specialist, and my responsibilities changes drastically.
+"I converted to a contract specialist, and my responsibilities changed drastically.
 I am working on bigger competitive acquisitions by performing extensive market research to determine the best way to procure and promote competition that will ensure the government receives the best value."

-Her increased responsibilities now include issuing sources sought to formulate acquisition planning and strategy for complex requirements, preparing solicitations to ensure requirements are clearly understood and include measurable evaluation factors and appropriate clauses and provisions.
+Her increased responsibilities now include issuing sources sought to formulate acquisition planning and strategy for complex requirements, and preparing solicitations to ensure requirements are clearly understood to include measurable evaluation factors and appropriate clauses and provisions.
 She added that those complex actions require her steadfast vigilance to ensure all acquisitions are procured in accordance with the Federal Acquisition Regulation, Defense Federal Acquisition Regulation Supplement, Army Federal Acquisition Regulation Supplement and MICC desk book.